chelleyaa/Biomedical-Image-Technology-Project/README.md

 5. Transfer Learning: Utilizes a pre-trained AlexNet model to leverage learned features, improving training efficiency and performance.

 # Dataset
--Name: Open Access Series of Imaging Studies (OASIS)
+1. Name: Open Access Series of Imaging Studies (OASIS)
--Description: The project utilizes a cross-sectional MRI dataset from OASIS.
+2. Description: The project utilizes a cross-sectional MRI dataset from OASIS.
 This collection includes scans from 416 individuals aged 18 to 96.
--Cohort: A key subset of the data includes 100 individuals aged 60-96 with clinically diagnosed, very mild to moderate Alzheimer's disease.
+3. Cohort: A key subset of the data includes 100 individuals aged 60-96 with clinically diagnosed, very mild to moderate Alzheimer's disease.

 # Result